 I am a professional in enhancing the first impression of your sound.
 I quickly recognize what the strengths are, and what it may need to take it to the next level.
 Equally important is knowing what not to do.
 A mastering job of high quality won't hinder your music or lose any essential elements, but will instead become a part of the sound's own personality.

 My studio is located in an old barn house on my yard in Kuhmoinen, Finland, on the banks of a river next to a log house built in the early 1800s.
 The studio was built on a new frame, and its highest point is about 3.5 meters high.
 The space is open, acoustically pleasant and a peaceful work environment.
-The matching of speakers and room acoustics has been particularly successful.
+The matching of speakers and room acoustics has been particularly successful and it has been actively fine tuned and upgraded.

 A large part of the equipment in my room is self-built or somehow modified - a unique combination of analog and digital tools that have over time intertwined into a seamless chain, from which I always find the right tone for the sound of your project.

 For cutting lacquer masters, I use the Scully Recording Instruments model 601 lathe with the Westrex 3DII cutting head and 1700A series amplifiers.
-The Westrex Stereodisk system is known for its rich, tight bass reproduction and pleasant, lively and silky overall sound.
-Scully's lathes have cut practically all North American music from the 1930s to the 1960s, and they have also cut many classical techno records from 1980's and 1990's.
+Scully lathes were used to cut a vast amount of North American music from the 1930s through the 1960s, and later became part of the sound of classic Detroit techno records of the 1980s and 1990s.